The Web of Fear

 Me: Colonel.

-Sue: I like the way the Colonel accepts that the Doctor has a time and space machine in the shape of a police telephone box.
-He doesn’t bat an eyelid – not that we can see his eyelids moving – but he sounds like he’s completely fine with it.
+Sue: I like the way the Colonel just accepts that the Doctor has a time and space machine in the shape of a police telephone box.
+He doesn’t bat an eyelid – not that we can see his eyelids moving – but he sounds like he’s fine with it.
 No wonder they asked him to run UNIT after this – he’ll swallow practically anything.
-He’s very pragmatic.

-Sue: Anne would be a very good assistant.
-The Doctor needs someone with some intelligence.
-I notice that he’s sidelined Jamie and Victoria in the other room – they couldn’t hold a screwdriver steady if their lives depended on it.
-They are plucky and brave but they’re ****ing useless when you stop to think about it.
-Well, Victoria certainly is.
+Sue: Anne would be a good assistant.
+The Doctor needs someone with intelligence.
+I notice that he’s sidelined Jamie and Victoria.
+They couldn’t hold a screwdriver steady if their lives depended on it.
+They’re plucky and brave, but they’re also completely ****ing useless.
+Well, Victoria is.
 She dies in this one, doesn’t she?
-I can tell.
-Anne is going to take her place.
+I bet she does.
+And then Anne will take her place.
 I can see it coming a mile off.

-In the tunnels, the army attempt to cross through the web barrier on a trolley.
+The army enter the web on a trolley.
 After some agonising screams, the trolley comes back with a corpse on it.

 Sue: This is a bit grim, isn’t it?

-Meanwhile, up on the street above, the Colonel and his men are attacked by Yeti.
+Meanwhile, on the street above them, the Colonel and his men are attacked by marauding Yeti.

 Sue: The Yeti have definitely slimmed down a bit.
-They’ve lost loads of weight from their hips.
+They’ve lost a lot of weight from their hips.
 I still don’t understand why the Intelligence would use the Yeti in contemporary London, though.
 They just about make sense in Tibet, but here?
+Hmm…

-Me: Maybe the Intelligence could only work with that he had lying around after his last invasion attempt?
+Me: Maybe the Intelligence had to work with what he had lying around after his last invasion attempt.
 And what kind of monster would well work in the London Underground anyway?
 A dinosaur?

 Sue: Don’t be silly.